-Become a Therapy Dog Team and Make a Difference!
+Become a Therapy Dog Handler and Make a Difference!

 Therapy dogs bring smiles, brighten the room, and offer a reprieve from endless grief.
 Dogs can sit quietly, absorbing and washing away a person’s sadness.
 They don’t mind if their beautiful coat becomes soaked with tears, and they don’t ask anything in return.

 Therapy dogs visit rest homes, schools, group homes, children’s homes, hospitals, and rehabilitation homes.
 They can be part of a special emergency response team, such as TIP (Trauma Intervention Program), and work on-call to provide support to those facing “the worst day of their life”.